 Whitstable Biennale has an open-platform fringe programme, called the Whitstable Satellite, which attracts around 120 artists for each edition.
 We are unable to offer funds to take part in the Satellite, but we can provide support in the form of artists’ surgeries and information packs.

-Estuary 2021, led in partnership with fellow arts organisation Metal, is also supporting an Associated Programme.
-This offers artists, community groups and cultural organisations around the Thames Estuary the opportunity to promote an event during next year’s festival.
+Estuary 2021, led in partnership with fellow arts organisation Metal, also supports an Associated Programme.
+Offering artists, community groups and cultural organisations around the Thames Estuary the opportunity to promote an event during the festival.

 The majority of our artistic programme is initiated and curated by our programme team.
 We work closely with partners, communities and external curators in the planning of our programme.

 We also invite shortlists of artists to submit work to be selected by a panel, and stage open calls, which are always free to enter.
-To ensure you hear about all opportunities, join our mailing list.
+To ensure you hear about all opportunities, join our mailing list and follow us on Instagram, Twitter and Facebook.

 If having seen our artistic programme you think your work, or an idea you have, has particular resonance with our work, you can email us or send us information in the post.
 Unfortunately, we do not have the resources to give feedback on unsolicited proposals.